 Intercalation

-There are different ways that an intercalated year can be financially supported.
+There are different ways that an intercalated year can be funded.

-The financial support available to you depends on the stage of your progression of your medicine or dentistry degree and the level of study for your intercalated year.
+The funding available to you depends on the stage of your progression of your medicine or dentistry degree, and the level of study for your intercalated year.

-Please note that the information provided on this page is for illustrative purposes only and assumes that no previous or repeated study has been undertaken.
+Please note that the information provided on this page is for illustrative purposes only, and assumes that this is your first degree and no previous or repeat study years have been undertaken.

-Your awarding authority or NHS Student Bursaries will confirm your eligibility.
+Your NHS awarding authority or NHS Student Bursaries will confirm your eligibility.
+Unlike the Student Finance loan, you do not repay the NHS tuition fee and living costs bursaries.

 Route one: Undergraduate intercalation after two years of medicine or dentistry

-- Student Finance funding for years one and two
+- Student Finance full maintenance loan for years one and two, and tuition fee loan

-- Student Finance funding for intercalation year at undergraduate level
+- Student Finance full maintenance loan for intercalation year at undergraduate level, and tuition fee loan

 Student Finance would fund the intercalated year.